benjypng/logseq-todoist-plugin/README.md

 - Proper settings page instead of needing to create a `.env` file.
 - Including slash commands.
 - Tasks added via this plugin will be marked as completed in Todoist.
+(Added on 28/10/21)